Structural Pallet Rack

 Over 600 Five-Star Reviews & Counting!

-What is Structural Pallet Racking Compared to Roll-Form Pallet Racking?
+What is the Difference Between Structural Pallet Racking and Roll-Form Pallet Racking?

-Because they are more heavy duty than roll-formed pallet rack, structural racking tends to be both heavier and more expensive.
+Because they are more heavy duty than roll-formed pallet rack, structural racking tends to be both heavier and more expensive to transport.

 Pallet Rack Dimensions Guides